studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - Currently, the project is not set up for multisite.

 - Using the admin side is not required.
-If you want to use only the frontend React part, you can stop fetching pages in the `App.jsx` file.
+If you want to use only the frontend React part, you can stop fetching pages in the `App.jsx` file and use only this command lines: `npm run watch:front`, `npm run build:front`, `npm run prod:front`.

 - You need to root the `dist` directory in your virtual host or push files from this directory to your hosting.
 The `dist` directory is created when you install WordPress with the `get:wp` command and is populated throughout your progress.